steve1281/bootstrap_python/README.md

 Usage: bootstrap_python [OPTIONS] PROJECT_NAME PROJECT_MAIN_FILE
                         PROJECT_MAIN_CLASS

   Build a skeleton python project.
-It will be deployed to the current folder.
+It will be deployed (by default) to the current folder.
 The project will need a name, a main file, and a main class.

 Options: